abinnquist/fNIRSpreProcessing/README.md

 # Helper Scripts: learning, preproc options, and post-stand alone
 This folder contains the second two options for preprocessing, a stand alone compile sript, and a stand alone script to create the mni coordinates
+- How-to Youtube video for some of the helper scripts: https://youtu.be/e1zOgSnOA2Q
 1. channelLoss.m: standalone script you can use after preprocessing to make four .csv files based on channels NOT lost due to oversaturation (i.e., no noisy) and not lost due to oversaturation & uncertainty (i.e., nouncertain).
 2. compileOnly.m: standalone script you can use after preprocessing to mcompile all the data into one .mat file if you did not during preprocessing.
 Will also create a mask for lost channels.
 3. functionPreProc.m: function based version of the preprocessing script, will still have three pop-ups.